-iOS 5 Camera and Photos preview
+iOS 5 Camera and Photos full review

 With this autumn’s iOS 5 update, Apple plans to add some new camera and photo-editing features to the iPhone, iPod touch, and iPad.
 On their own, the new tools are nothing revolutionary – most are already available in third-party apps.
 What will make the new camera features useful, however, will be the added convenience that comes from being able to access them from the iPhone’s lock screen.
 The editing features will be a particularly welcome addition to iPhone users who don’t already use third-party editing apps.